douglasgscofield/uppmax/guides/Module-Dependencies.md

 This is particularly a problem for python- and Perl-based tools, for which different tools may depend upon different interpreter versions, or (more likely) the predominant version in use at installation was different, say python 2.7.6 *vs* 2.7.9.

-This is also a problem when using say two modules that themselves depend on different versions of a dependency.
+This is also a problem when using two modules that themselves depend on different versions of a mutual dependency.
+In such cases, the source of the conflict might be less obvious.

     milou-b: ~ $ module list